-3.2.4 Tier-II capital instruments
+4.2.3 Tier II capital instruments

-UCBs may issue the following instruments to augment their Tier-II capital:
+UCBs may issue the following instruments to augment their Tier II capital:

-a) Upper Tier-II instruments - Perpetual Cumulative Preference Shares
+a) Upper Tier II instruments - Perpetual Cumulative Preference Shares (PCPS), Redeemable Non-Cumulative Preference Shares (RNCPS) and Redeemable Cumulative Preference Shares (RCPS) which comply with the regulatory requirements as specified in Annex 3.

-- (PCPS), Redeemable Non-Cumulative Preference Shares (RNCPS) and Redeemable Cumulative Preference Shares (RCPS) which comply with the regulatory requirements as specified in Annex-II. - b) Lower Tier-II instruments Long Term Subordinated Bonds (LTSB) which comply with the regulatory requirements as specified in Annex-III.
+b) Lower Tier II instruments - Long Term Subordinated Bonds (LTSB) which comply with the regulatory requirements as specified in Annex 4.

-Note: Outstanding Long Term (Subordinated) Deposits (LTD) which were issued in terms of Annex-II to the circular UBD.PCB.Cir.No.4/09.18.201/08-09 dated July 15, 2008, and subsequent amendments thereto, shall also be eligible to be reckoned as Tier-II capital subject to the ceilings prescribed in Annex-III to this Master Circular.
-It may be noted that the circular dated July 15, 2008 has since been repealed vide circular No.DOR.CAP.REC.92/09.18.201/2021-22 dated March 08, 2022.
+Note: Outstanding Long Term (Subordinated) Deposits (LTD) which were issued in terms of Annex-II to the circular UBD.PCB.Cir.No.4 /09.18.201/08-09 dated July 15, 2008, and subsequent amendments thereto, shall also be eligible to be reckoned as Tier II capital subject to the ceilings prescribed in Annex 4 to this Master Circular.
+It may be noted that the circular dated July 15, 2008 has since been repealed vide circular No. DOR.CAP.REC.92/09.18.201/2021-22 dated March 08, 2022.

-4. Capital for Market Risk
+5. Capital for Market Risk

-- 4.1 Market risk is defined as the risk of losses in on-balance sheet and off- balance sheet positions arising from movements in market prices.
-The market risk positions, which are subject to capital charge are as under: - The risks pertaining to interest rate related instruments and equities in the trading book; and - Foreign exchange risk (including open position in precious metals) throughout the bank (both banking and trading books). - 4.2 As an initial step towards prescribing capital requirement for market risks, UCBs were advised to assign an additional risk weight of 2.5 per cent on investments.
-These additional risk weights are clubbed with the risk weights prescribed for credit risk in respect of investment portfolio of UCBs as per Annex-I, and banks are not required to provide for the same separately.
-Further, UCBs are advised to assign a risk weight of 100% on the open position limits on foreign exchange and gold, and to build up investment fluctuation reserve as per extant instructions. - 4.3 UCBs having AD Category I licence are required to provide capital for market risk in terms of circular UBD.BPD(PCB)Cir.No.42/09.11.600/2009-10 dated February 8, 2010.
+- 5.1 Market risk is defined as the risk of losses in on-balance sheet and offbalance sheet positions arising from movements in market prices.
+The market risk positions, which are subject to capital charge are as under: - The risks pertaining to interest rate related instruments and equities in the trading book; and - Foreign exchange risk (including open position in precious metals) throughout the bank (both banking and trading books). - 5.2 As an initial step towards prescribing capital requirement for market risks, UCBs were advised to assign an additional risk weight of 2.5 per cent on investments.
+These additional risk weights are clubbed with the risk weights prescribed for credit risk in respect of investment portfolio of UCBs as per Annex 2, and banks are not required to provide for the same separately.
+Further, UCBs are advised to assign a risk weight of 100% on the open position limits on foreign exchange and gold, and to build up investment fluctuation reserve as per extant instructions. - 5.3 UCBs having AD Category I licence are required to provide capital for market risk in terms of circular UBD.BPD(PCB)Cir.No.42/09.11.600/2009-10 dated February 8, 2010.

-5. Share linking to Borrowings
+6. Share linking to Borrowings

-Borrowings from UCBs shall be linked to shareholdings of the borrowing members as below:
+Borrowings from UCBs (except in the case of advances against fixed deposits) shall be linked to shareholdings of the borrowing members as below: